I’ve joined back Twitter recently & this was much needed for me .

 - We Tweet Blogs

-P.S.
-If you are shy, these accounts can make the process of reaching out to others less daunting and overwhelming.
+Additionally, if you are shy, blogger accounts make the process of reaching out to others less daunting or overwhelming.
 Also, since most Retweet accounts have rules for posting, I generally find them to be a “safe space” to interact with others.

 Looking for more blogging resources?
-Check out my previous two posts in the serious where I detailed my blog journey, helpful tools for pre-planning blog and social posts, and the five things I wish I knew before starting my blog.
+Check out my previous two posts in the serious where I detailed my blog journey, helpful tools for pre-planning blog and social posts.
+Also, check out this post featuring five things I wish I knew before starting my blog.

 Do you use Twitter to promote your blog posts or interact with other bloggers?
 If so, what tips do you think I’m missing?
 Are you new to Twitter?
 Let me know in the comments below.